Last Updated on November 18, 2020

 Not a creature was stirring, not even a mouse.

-(All except those, of course, who were up all night from too much alcohol.)
+(All except those, of course, who were up all night from holiday stress, and too much alcohol.)

 Sleep is in the news a lot lately—mostly comments on how little sleep people actually get, compared to how much they really need.
 The fact is that most people need a good 7-9 hours.
 Those who try to get by on less generally pay a price in mood and performance the next day.